How to make Word documents accessible

 What a document title is

-The document title is not the same as a main heading in your document text or the file name.
-But, all three should concisely describe what the document is about.
+The document title is not the same as a main heading or file name, but all three should clearly describe what the document is about.

 The document title is part of the metadata, like file size, author or creation date.
 This means it will stay with the document even if it's converted to a PDF (Portable Document Format).